bblackmoor/rpemotemenu/README.md

 # rpemotemenu

-RP Emote Menu addon for World Of Warcraft
+RP Emote Menu addon for World Of Warcraft (WOW)